slafi/VoltaZero_Monitor/Readme.md

 Prior to running the VoltaZero Monitor, one should go through this short checklist:

-1. The VSU/Helium Atom should be up and running (see details in [VoltaZero Shield](https://github.com/slafi/VoltaZero) project)
+1. The VSU/Helium Atom should be up and running (see details in [VoltaZero Sensing Unit](https://github.com/slafi/VoltaZero_Sensing_Unit) project)
 2. Copy the JSON file [`config_template.json`](./core/config_template.json) and rename it as `config.json`
 3. Edit the file `config.json` to add the authentication information and configure the recorder and viewer parameters as desired
 4. Install the required dependencies listed in the requirements file by issuing the command: `pip install -r requirements.txt`